Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 The PDF.js will execute all code on the main thread, if the browser cannot send (large) typed arrays to web workers.

+## <a id="Worker-xhr-response"</a>XMLHttpRequest supports the response property in web workers

+The PDF.js will execute all code on the main thread, if the browser cannot request network binary data from web workers.